simonedambrogio/HybridModellingProject-Preprocess/prepare/README.md

 # Run for a specific subject, all sessions
 python prepare.py --subject 1

-# Submit to cluster
+# Submit to cluster (SLURM by default)
-python prepare.py --subject 1 --submit True --submit_to slurm
+python prepare.py --subject 1 --submit_to slurm

+# Submit to SGE cluster
+python prepare.py --subject 1 --submit_to sge
 ```

 ### Command Line Arguments

 - `--subject`: Subject ID (required)
 - `--session`: Session number (optional, runs all sessions if not specified)
-- `--submit`: Whether to submit jobs to a cluster (default: False)
-- `--submit_to`: Cluster type to submit to (choices: "slurm", "sge", default: "slurm")
+- `--submit_to`: Cluster type to submit to (choices: "slurm", "sge", default: "slurm").
+Specifying this option automatically enables job submission.

 ## Prepare Steps in Detail